source-hub-org/hirebot-ai-api/README.md

 - Contains arrays of answers to questions, essay responses, and review information
 - Each answer includes the question ID, selected option, and skip status

+### Question Model

+The question model defines the structure for storing quiz questions:

+- Required fields: `question`, `options`, `correct_answer`, `explanation`, `topic`, `difficulty`
+- Supports multiple-choice questions with single or multiple correct answers
+- Includes detailed explanations for correct answers
+- Associated with specific topics and difficulty levels

+### Logic Question Model

+The logic question model defines the structure for storing logical reasoning questions:

+- Required fields: `question`, `level`, `tag_ids`, `type`, `answer_explanation`
+- Supports two question types: `multiple_choice` and `open_question`
+- For multiple-choice questions, includes an array of choices with correctness flags
+- Associated with one or more logic tags for categorization
+- Includes difficulty level (1-6) and detailed answer explanations

+### Logic Tag Model

+The logic tag model defines categories for logic questions:

+- Required fields: `name`, `slug`
+- Optional field: `description`
+- Used to organize and filter logic questions by category (e.g., algorithms, data structures)

 ### Instrument Model

 The instrument model defines the structure for storing assessment instruments: